 - Support and training for education staff when a child has a health condition.

-- You can find information on preparing your child for school here: Preparing your Child for Reception [422kb]
+- You can find information on preparing your child in the downloads section.

 - The School Nurse will run a weekly drop-in clinic at each school providing confidential help and advice to you.